Aeromium Barcode Fonts

 To encode the data "TESTIT" without the check digit manually, simply key in "[ASCII 184]TESTITm[ASCII 187]" and select the FontCode128H3.ttf font.
 The output is as follows :

-The "m" is the check character and it's calculation is illustrated in the next section below.
+The "m" is the check character and its computation is illustrated in the next section below.
 [ASCII 184] is the start character of Code 128 A while [ASCII 187] is the stop character of Code 128 A.

 Code 128B